Key takeaways

 3. Academic record

-Universities will review the undergraduate transcripts to assess academic performance.
+Universities will review undergraduate transcripts to assess academic performance.
 They will evaluate factors such as GPA, coursework, and the reputation of the previous institution.
 A strong academic record, especially in relevant coursework, can positively influence your application.

 4. Letters of recommendation